-We operate a fully functional, but rather compact, distillery in the sleepy neighbourhood of Spotswood, a stone's throw away from the bustling heart of Melbourne.
+We operate a fully functional, but rather compact, distillery in the sleepy neighbourhood of Altona, a stone's throw away from the bustling heart of Melbourne.

 This is also our warehouse and office.
 All your orders are shipped out from here.

 There's an ever expanding array of equipment that we use in the distillery, but most of them are pretty basic.
 On any given day, there'll be plastic and steel barrels being wheeled around, fermenters bubbling away, a mini-bottling line on the go, and a couple of small stills dripping the good stuff out of their spouts.

 In 2020 we also set up an outpost in England.
 Read more about that on our UK website.

-Our 'Big Possum' is Paul, who likes to pretend to be a possum by practising parkour and eating too much.
+Our 'Big Possum' is Paul, who likes to pretend to be a possum by doing parkour and eating too much.
 You might see him around slinging booze or testing out our newest liqueur creations.

-Every order passes through the hands of our operations team, comprising of 'Little Possums', Ash and Naomi, who both have a knack for packing spirits without losing any in the process.
+Every order passes through the hands of our operations team, comprising of 'Packer Possums' Anita, Karen and Naomi, who all have a knack for packing spirits without losing any in the process.

-And if you've got a question, you'll most likely be chatting with our 'Support Possum', Alex, a professional singer who may answer your queries in rhyme.
+And if you've got a question, you might be chatting with 'Support Possum' Alex, a professional singer who may answer your queries in rhyme.

 We believe that it's important to seek authenticity in what we use and consume everyday.